1. Introduction

 The aim of this document is to:

-• provide an overview of the purpose and function of the advisory bodies; and
+• provide an overview of the purpose and function of the advisory bodies;

-• outline procedural arrangements.
+• outline procedural arrangements and other expectations.

 2. Functions and operations of the advisory bodies